 In the auction room in ‘Singer’, among the ‘possessions/of the recently bereaved’:The armshaft and faceplate and long beak shuttle of an old Singer sewing machine cut me up.

 With Singer and Clydebank mentioned later in the same stanza, a poem about the strike of 1911, at the largest factory of Singer, where 400 members of the strike force were eventually fired, a number which included Arthur MacManus, is the obvious direction the poem should take.
 Nothing wrong with plumping for a different option, of course, but the result, though personal and believable, seems detached from the rest of the poem.

-We might know what to expect when reading these poems, but the content varies, more so than Gillian Clarke’s Nine Green Gardens, a collection which sets out its stall and supplies only what the name of the stall suggests.
+We might know what to expect when reading the poems of Lime & Winter, but the content varies, more so than Gillian Clarke’s Nine Green Gardens, a collection which sets out its stall and supplies only what the name of the stall suggests.